swiss-army knife for data

 outputs schema and other metadata in JSON.

-the table names; pipe the table names to xargs
+extract the table names; pipe the table names

 , invoking sq

-each table, outputting a CSV file per table.
+once for each table, outputting a CSV file per table.
+This snippet

 If you instead wanted to use sql